Tax, bookkeeping & compliance Updated June 2026

 VAT (PDV)

-Input VAT recovery: VAT-registered companies can recover input VAT on business purchases.
-Non-VAT registered businesses (below the threshold) cannot — an important cash flow consideration for startups.
+Input VAT recovery: VAT-registered companies can recover input VAT on business purchases; non-registered businesses cannot — an important cash-flow consideration for startups.

 15%